NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Recovers faster
 - 6A(A) extension added as chargeable 5A
 - 4A counter window improved
+- Act4A
-- Act4A is now a modified sand dive that appears lower and is unblockable, does less damage
+  - Is now a modified sand dive that appears lower and is unblockable
+  - Does less damage
+- 2A
+  - Comes out faster
-- 2A comes out faster, can be grabbed
+  - Can be grabbed
+- JA
+  - Projectile has more stun
-- JA projectile has more stun; air momentum only affects his upwards lift
+  - Air momentum only affects his upwards lift
+- RB
-- RB animation replaced with a flip kick; RB(B) added
+  - Animation replaced with a flip kick
+  - RB(B) added
 - 5X hitbox appears 5 frames sooner
-- 2X:
+- 2X
   - Comes out faster
   - Recovers quicker
   - Requires and costs 75% meter